 Senior Management Responsibilities

-The Office & Risk Manager is the Designated Safeguarding Lead for the organisation and will work in line with national legislation and guidance and be responsible to the Managing Director for safeguarding across EDClass.
+Cara Batsford is the Senior Designated Safeguarding Lead for the organisation and will work in line with national legislation and guidance (“KCSIE”, 2023 and those previously mentioned) and be responsible to the Managing Director for safeguarding across EDClass.

 Safe Recruitment procedures

 EDClass has a safer recruitment procedure in place to ensure that we appoint staff that are appropriately qualified and have the skills and knowledge to deliver a quality service.
-Recruitment is carried out in line with the expectations of ‘Keeping children safe in education, (Department for Education September 2022) including enhanced Disclosure Barring Service (DBS) checks.
+Recruitment is carried out in line with the expectations of ‘Keeping children safe in education, (DfE 2023) including enhanced Disclosure Barring Service (DBS) checks.

-Learning Development & Training on safeguarding and promoting the welfare of children
+Learning development and training on safeguarding and promoting the welfare of children

 All staff and volunteers are required to complete mandatory safeguarding induction, consisting of e-learning to be completed within the first week of employment.
 All managers have to attend risk management training in their first year.
 Training and any requirements for additional specialist training are recorded and discussed as part of Annual Performance Appraisal.

-All staff are trained in dealing with children that are suffering with a wide range of mental health conditions.
-The teaching team will endeavour to tailor make learning that is appropriate for each child and consider how children that are learning through EDClass can achieve desired outcomes despite having complex needs.
+All staff are trained in dealing with children who are suffering with a wide range of mental health conditions.
+The teaching team will endeavour to tailor make learning that is appropriate for each child and consider how children who are learning through EDClass can achieve desired outcomes despite having complex needs.

 If a child working with EDClass is a Child in Need (CIN), Looked After Child (LAC), Previously Looked After Child (PLAC) or under any section from The Children Act 1989 or on an Education, Health, Care Plan (EHCP), EDClass will be made aware through the registration process of the child onto an EDClass seat.
 This information is used in order to provide the best possible education and pastoral care to individual students and safeguard them from harm.

 EDClass is an affiliate of Operation Encompass.
-Operation Encompass is a national government hub which acts to train staff, support families and share information through multi agency working for children that are thought to be or who are known to be experiencing domestic violence.
+Operation Encompass is a national government hub that acts to train staff, support families and share information through multi-agency working for children that are thought to be or who are known to be experiencing domestic violence.

 This Policy operates in accordance with national legislation and guidance to safeguard and protect children.
 See ‘Reference’ section for further details.
 It provides clear procedures on: